‘Indigenous/Settler’ conference examines historical and contemporary issues across geographies

 Wendy Warren, an associate professor of history at Princeton, opened a panel titled “Global Indigeneities” by noting that in U.S. popular discourse, colonialism is often regarded as an issue of the past.
 She invited consideration of what committing to decolonizing means.

-J. Kēhaulani Kauanui, Kanaka Maoli and a professor of American studies and affiliate faculty member in anthropology at Wesleyan University, said that “settler colonialism cannot be remedied by decolonization.”
+J. Kēhaulani Kauanui, Kanaka Maoli and a professor of American studies and affiliate faculty member in anthropology at Wesleyan University, said: “The structural condition of settler colonialism cannot be remedied by de-occupation.
+As Patrick Wolfe put it, 'settler colonialism is impervious to regime change.'”

 Chadwick Allen, a professor of English and the Russell F. Stark University Professor at the University of Washington, commented on the emergence of Indigenous studies programs in higher education.
 He said that for two generations, universities “have seemed [to be] on the verge” of developing Indigenous studies, mostly centered on the U.S. and Canada, with occasional forays into Mexico, and expansive, inclusive definitions of the Pacific and its Indigenous communities.
 “Always,” he said, “we seem to be laying a groundwork for a next generation of scholars.”